JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: I readed about semantic and also readed a lot of code to learn new things.

 `Thoughts`: Keep studying.

+### Day 17 July 07, 2021

+`Today's Progress`: A friend of mine sent me a link to best practices in Ruby.
+So I started reading (it's pretty big lol)!
+It contains several topics about programming (of course), full of tricks and tips.

+`Thoughts`: Now i'm sure that is impossible to know everything about a language haha